Blmoeller/Teensy_Code/README.md

 # Teensy_Code

-- At the moment this only contains random Arduino code for Teensy
+- At the moment, this only contains random Arduino code for Teensy